stepchowfun/typical/README.md

 - `Bool` is first converted into an integer with `0` representing `false` and `1` representing `true`.
 The value is then encoded in the same way as a `U64`, including the special behavior in the case of field values if applicable.
 Thus, `false` takes 0-1 bytes to encode, and `true` always takes 1 byte.
 - `Bytes` is encoded verbatim.
 - `String` is encoded as UTF-8.
-- Arrays (e.g., `[U64]`) are encoded in one of three ways:
+- Arrays (e.g., `[U64]`) are encoded in one of three ways, depending on the element type:
   - Arrays of `Unit` are represented by the number of elements encoded the same way as a `U64`, including the special behavior in the case of field values if applicable.
 Since the elements (of type `Unit`) take 0 bytes to encode, there's no way to infer the number of elements from the size of the buffer.
 Thus, it's encoded explicitly.
   - Arrays of `F64`, `U64`, `S64`, or `Bool` are represented as the contiguous arrangement of the respective encodings of the elements.
 The number of elements is not explicitly encoded.
   - Arrays of any other type (`Bytes`, `String`, nested arrays, or nested messages) are encoded as the contiguous arrangement of (*size*, *element*) pairs, where *size* is the number of bytes of the encoded *element* and is encoded as a variable-width integer.
 The *element* is encoded according to its type.
 The number of elements is not explicitly encoded.

 Notice that several types can take advantage of a more compact representation when they are used for the values of fields.
-For example, a variable-width integer takes 1-9 bytes to encode, but an integer field takes 0-8 bytes to encode, not including the field header.
+For example, a variable-width integer takes 1-9 bytes to encode, but a `U64` field only takes 0-8 bytes to encode, not including the field header.
 This may seem impossible—the resolution to this paradox is that the extra information comes from the size mode in the field header.

 ## Usage